bartnyk/app-lover-task/README.md

 ## Models

 - `Book`: Represents a book in the library.
-Each book has a title, author, and publication date.
+Each book has a title, author, and serial number.
 - `Rent`: Represents a book rental.
 Each rental has a book, a library card number, a rent date, and a return date.

 ## API Endpoints